IvanX8635/post-apocalyptic-adventure/first-route/shot2.md

 He did not know you were human.

-He says your injuries are too server.
+He says your injuries are too severe.

 # He mercy kills you.